Glossary

 Healthy Food - Food contained within the five food groups promoted by the Australian Dietary Guidelines.
 These include grain (cereal) foods; vegetables of various types and colours, as well as legumes and beans; fruit; lean meats, poultry and fish, nuts and tofu; and reduced fat dairy foods including milk, yoghurt, cheese and their alternatives.

-Incidental activity - Unstructured activity such as walking for transport, housework and activities of daily living.
+Incidental (or stealth) activity - Unstructured activity such as walking for transport, housework and activities of daily living.

 Inclusive - Does not leave any part or group out.